 At Lake Bennett, at the end of the hike, while waiting for the train to take us to Whitehorse, we met a new Zealander named Graeme, travelling solo for a couple of months before he was to join up with his parents in Edmonton for the British Commonwealth Games.
 Over a big pot of fresh popcorn, a few beers, and lots of laughs, we found ourselves a simpatico fellow traveller who was keen on coming along on our canoe trip.

 This worked out great since Roy’s student Jim had done the hike and was also coming along for the paddle.
 (Two paddlers per Canadian canoe is the norm.)
 Later that summer – or was it in the fall? – Graeme’s parents actually stayed at my rental flat in Toronto.
 I was hoping that Graeme could straighten me out on details I’ve forgotten!

 It would have been a blast to see him again after 35 years!
 This is all the address that Roy has for Graeme – Stillwater-Kamaka, South Island.

 I had a room waiting for me at the YHA in Greymouth.
 The guidebooks are a bit rough on this town of 10,000.
-It does have a number of decent restaurants and made for a nice easy introduction to the West Coast.
-I found my way to the Priya Indian Restaurant not far from the hostel and had a filling curry/rice/naan meal.
-For lunch chocolate bars and Gatorade had to suffice – I had cycled past Moana’s business area and was on the outskirts when it became clear that there would be no more restaurants!
-I was just not motivated enough to cycle back to find a eatery in town.
+It does have some decent restaurants and made for a nice easy introduction to the West Coast.
+I found my way to the Priya Indian Restaurant, not far from the hostel and had a filling curry/rice/naan meal.
+For lunch, chocolate bars and Gatorade had to suffice – I had cycled past Moana’s business area and was on the outskirts when it became clear that there would be no more restaurants!
+I was just not motivated enough to cycle back to find an eatery in town.